lorin/res-eng-short-course-notes/README.md

 ## Direct links to lectures

-The videos on the official page are in iframes, which prevented me from viewing them in full screen mode.
-Here are direct links to the videos, which allows you to view them full screen.
+The videos on the official page are in iframes, which seems to prevented Chrome from viewing them in full screen mode.
+Here are direct links to the videos, which allows the videos to be full screen.

 I watched the videos at 2X speed using the Chrome [Video Speed Controller](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk) plugin.